Pradeepreddy405/Devops_Course_preparation/01_Linux/03_Module_Users, Groups&Permissions/Linux_User_management.md

 			- docker

 			If Jenkins is compromised, the attacker does not automatically gain access to MySQL files because each service operates under a different user identity.
 This separation greatly improves system security.

+			#### Summary
+			System users are non-human accounts created for operating system services and applications.
+Each service runs using its own dedicated user account instead of root, ensuring isolation and limiting the impact of security vulnerabilities.